 But what if the seller isn't aware of the Japanese knotweed in their garden?
 Even if there's no visible sign of the plant, its rhizomes (roots) may be present in the soil, ready to sprout as soon as you're settled in.
 So what should you do if the seller answers the TA6 form's Japanese knotweed question with an unhelpful 'Not known'?

 The best course of action is to find a specialist Japanese knotweed contractor and ask them to conduct a survey of your prospective new home - with the current owner's permission, of course.
-A professional knotweed survey will give you a clearer idea of whether you're purchasing a house...or a can of worms.
+A professional knotweed survey will give you a clearer idea of the state of the house you're purchasing.

 Should I buy a house that's affected by Japanese knotweed?